 I was so happy to find Titanic Belfast offered something called the Family Trail.
-It is a scavenger hunt-like adventure, finding things throughout the museum while also working in age appropriate facts on the Titanic.
+It is a scavenger hunt-like adventure, finding things throughout the museum that works in age-appropriate facts about the Titanic.

 Many cultural and historical attractions offer options to engage young visitors.
-The Louvre offer private tours for families.
-Disney Cruise Lines offer family friendly excursions during their Northern European stops, such as glass painting in Saint Petersburg.
+The Louvre offers private tours for families.
+Disney Cruise Lines offers family-friendly excursions during Northern European stops, such as glass painting in Saint Petersburg.
 Check your destination for options available to keep the kids engaged as you enjoy iconic European destinations.

 You Gotta Try New Foods Cause They Might Taste Good

 One of the best things about a trip to Europe with kids is trying the flavors of the different cultures.
 It’s a great time to introduce kids to new dishes and broaden their palettes.

 As TravelingMom writer Dee Dean learned when she visited Spain with her family, parents need to prepare kids ahead of time.
 Talking about foods kids might find on the trip or showing them videos or photos online will excite them to try the dishes.

 Preparation for trying new foods is especially important if you have special needs children.
 I bring snacks I know my son will like.
 When he tries something new, we reward him.
 We have learned to recognize when it’s just not going to happen.
 We let it go so everyone can enjoy the meal together.